ThiwankaReiss/Can_logger/README.md

 ↓
 Standalone ATmega328P CAN Logger

-In practice, each revision built on the previous one:
+Each revision builds on the previous one:

 - **Revision 1:** verify CAN communication and serial logging.
-- **Revision 2:** add filtering so the logger processes only relevant CAN traffic.
+- **Revision 2:** add filtering so only relevant CAN traffic is processed.
 - **Revision 3:** remove dependence on the Arduino Uno by programming a standalone ATmega328P.

-This is a stronger story for a CV because it shows increasing complexity, iteration, and embedded systems growth.

 ## Suggested CV Summary